History of the Memorial

 USS Utah (BB-31) 64 officers and men

-The Arizona, and the Utah are still located in Pearl Harbor today with their crew entombed.
-Only the USS Oklahoma was removed and scrapped.
+The Arizona and the Utah are still located in Pearl Harbor today with their crew entombed.
+Only the USS Oklahoma was removed and sold for scrap.

-I decided that some marker was needed to be placed at the Missouri announcing the USS Oklahoma was moored here during the battle for Pearl Harbor.
+I decided it was high time someone put up a marker at the Missouri to shout out, “Hey, the USS Oklahoma was here first!” during the battle for Pearl Harbor.
+Because, you know, history.

-I corresponded with the White House, Congress and the US Senate.
-I want some historical sign announcing the presence of this once proud battleship.
-I want the tourist at Pearl Harbor to know the truth of the USS Oklahoma.
-At this point I knew I needed to drum up some local support.
+I started writing to the White House, Congress, and the US Senate demanding a historical sign to announce the presence of this once-proud battleship.
+I wanted every tourist at Pearl Harbor to know the truth: the USS Oklahoma wasn’t just some ship.
+It was THE ship.
+But, I realized that if I was going to make this happen, I needed to rally some local troops.

 Paul Goodyear

-I invited Mr Paul Goodyear a survivor off the USS Oklahoma to come join the committee because he spearheaded the OKIE survivors association.
+I invited Mr. Paul Goodyear, a survivor of the USS Oklahoma, to come join the committee because he spearheaded the OKIE Survivors Association.
 I had met Mr Goodyear at a USS Oklahoma reunion.

-I had $1,800 of personal funds, I used to organized a free to the public WW2 USO style benefit concert that included legendary USO entertainer Anita Bryant with choir and orchestra, 145th Army band, also a WW2 style swing band, “The Talk of the Town”.
-The event was held at a local church Crossroads Cathedral.
-The event concluded with a beautiful fireworks display.
-I was able to raise over $50.000 for the memorial from the donations made at this free concert.
+At that point, I had $1,800 left of my own money, so naturally, I threw a free WWII USO-style benefit concert featuring the legendary USO entertainer Anita Bryant, a choir, an orchestra, the 145th Army Band, and a WWII-style swing band, “The Talk of the Town.”
+We held the event at Crossroads Cathedral in Oklahoma City topped it off with a fireworks display, and somehow managed to raise over $50,000 for the memorial from donations at this free concert.
+Not too shabby!

-I was in charge of transportation for the USS Oklahoma survivors and their families.
-I made sure they were safely transported to the dedication on an active military base at Pearl Harbor.
-I made sure they were returned to their hotels after the event.
+I took it upon myself to be in charge of transportation for the USS Oklahoma survivors and their families.
+I made sure they got safely to the dedication on an active military base at Pearl Harbor, and back to their hotels afterward—because nothing says “VIP treatment” like making sure no one gets left behind.

 Keeping their memory alive